 Charles Eames regarded himself first and foremost as a tradesman.
 He was very interested in technology, and it was therefore natural for him to engage with people or things that he could learn from: consulting material specialists (fibreglass, plywood, aluminium), observing film director Billy Wilder on set (where Eames believed he learned more about architecture than anywhere else), or collecting toys (out of the conviction that toys were preludes to serious ideas).
 Usually the development of the Eames’ designs was triggered by some real and immediate need – a need of their own, a need expressed by a friend, or a need in connection with a building or situation.

-In close collaboration with the Eames family, the Eames Plastic Group was re-launched in 1998 with shells made of polypropylene, a thermoplastic polymer that satisfied technical demands in regard to strength and resilience.
-The substitution of polypropylene for fibreglass also made it possible to manufacture the Eames Plastic Group with more affordable and ecological production techniques.Charles and Ray Eames did not work with the aim of inventing iconic designs.
-The Eames liked to think that they designed for themselves, but only within the framework of their conviction that they were very much like a lot of other people.
+In close collaboration with the Eames family, the Eameses' famous chair design was re-launched in 1998 with shells made of polypropylene, a thermoplastic polymer that satisfied technical demands in regard to strength and resilience.
+Precisely 20 years later Vitra reintroduced the chairs in fibreglass and the Eames Shell Chairs are today available with shells in either polypropylene or fibreglass.
+For the fibreglass production a new technique that protects the surrounding environment has been applied, and the Eames Shell Chairs are part of the Vitra take-back program, which will ensure proper recycling of the chairs at the end of their life cycle.Charles and Ray Eames did not work with the aim of inventing iconic designs.
+The Eameses liked to think that they designed for themselves, but only within the framework of their conviction that they were very much like a lot of other people.
 They believed that if you design for yourself, then you need to make sure you design deeply for yourself, because otherwise you are just designing for your eccentricities – and that’s where you’re different.